 Mrs. Julianna Limunga NDOKO nee Endeley,

-TEACHER leading her pupils in photo above, still marching - right foot in mid-air, left foot on terra firma!!
+TEACHER leading her pupils in photo above, still marching - right foot in mid-air, left foot on terra firma in the photo below.

 CONGRATULATIONS, MA NDOKO!
 Me thinks the BOUQUET OF FLOWERS is WELL DESERVED!